kimberkay/PlantSwap.Solution/CapstoneREADMECopy.md

 10:30 - 11:00 edit and create content in google sheet

+11:00 - 11:30 not feeling well, need an early lunch a rest, WIP

 <!--
 const swapReveal = (results) => {
     for(i = 0;i<results.length;i++){